kordk/stoch_epi_lib/README.md

 # stoch_epi_lib
 stoch_epi_lib: An implementation of a dynamical systems method to estimate gene expression from epigenetic data and a gene regulatory network

+This software and pipeline is to estimate gene expression using the stoch_epi_lib program.
+The method is described in a manuscript available in pre-print on BioRxiv (https://bioxriv.org/XXX) and submitted for publication at the Pacific Symposium Biocomputing.

 ## Requirements

      - Go (https://golang.org/)